Vegan Cheesecake with Graham Cracker Chocolate Crust

 Non-GMO silken or soft tofu, ½ cup

-vegan graham crackers, 4 cups (after putting in food processor)
+vegan graham crackers, 4 cups (after putting in a food processor)

 Earth Balance Organic Vegan Buttery Spread, 1/2 cup